-The Travelodge Hotel Hobart Airport is near the Airport, but served by its shuttle bus.
+The Travelodge Hotel Hobart Airport is near the Airport, served by its shuttle bus.
 For more information open: www.travelodge.com.au/travelodge-hobart-airport-hotel/home

 Hobart Airport has one passenger terminal, combining domestic and international operations.
-The check-in area with check-in desks is in he center (it also has an oversize baggage check-in facility).
+The check-in area with check-in desks is in the center (it also has an oversize baggage check-in facility).
 Note that ALL persons proceeding through to the Departure Lounge need to undergo security screening.
 After security check is a cafe surrounded by the departures lounge.

 To the right of the Departures lounge is the Qantas Club and a separate area for Qantas & JetStar arrivals.